New learning technology

 In case you haven’t noticed the world is changing and it is changing very quickly.
-The internet has brought challenges but it has also brought amazing opportunities for those of us who lead, train and support others.
+New learning technology has brought challenges but it has also brought amazing opportunities for those of us who lead, train and support others.

 It has never been easier to connect people to share knowledge or conduct business.
 Forcing people to travel to sit in a room together is no longer necessary and as time progresses will no longer be desired.